I received an e mail recently from a multi sport athlete who competes in Football and Wrestling.

 Grip and Abs are common finishers for our athletes as well as thorough time spent on a rumble roller or LAX Ball.

-At my Manasquan Underground Strength Gym I have a 130 lb steel pipe for body tempering as taught by Donnie Thompson.
+At The Manasquan Underground Strength Gym I have a 130 lb steel pipe for body tempering as taught by Donnie Thompson.
 The athletes LOVE it and we teach them how to help one another so they can improve recovery and reduce in season muscle soreness.

 For abs we perform a lot of stability work on the rings as well using a variety of planks and pallof presses from various positions and angles.